carbono-io/mogno-ipe/README.md

 # MOGNO - Ipê module
 Description
 ===========
-This module is responsable for creating and destroying containers in the carbono.io PaaS for the app's components.
-See Architecture Specs for more details on IPE module.
+This module is responsible for fowarding machine creation and destruction requests to Nogueira (responsible for managing continers).
+See out architecture specs for more details on the Ipê module

 Installation and Running
 ============